 - Silent study zone: no talking.
 Cell phones set to silent.

-Main floor: study carrels at far left; Silent Study room; Peter Sims Silent Study area
+Main floor: study carrels at far left corner; Silent Study room; Peter Sims Silent Study area

 - Quiet study zone: low volume conversation.
 Cell phones set to vibrate.

-Main floor: RBC Information Commons; study carrels and stand-up computers middle of library; study rooms B-K
+Main floor: RBC Information Commons; study carrels middle of library; study rooms A-E

 Lower floor: lounge area, study room 0505